Tokyo 2020 chief rebuffs higher reported Games costs

 “I am not in a position to make a comment on that currently; I am simply confused by this.”

-The Oxford report here&EXT=pdf added that the delay will result "in billions of dollars of further cost overruns".
+The Oxford added that the delay will result “in billions of dollars of further cost overruns”.

 IOC Vice President John Coates said earlier on Tuesday that COVID-19 countermeasures would be decided by the end of the year.